Manvithareddyk/AAPL-Stock-Forecasting-Prophet/README.md

 To forecast AAPL stock prices by uncovering trend and seasonal components, and present a clear, data-driven financial outlook.

 ---
+## About Prophet

+[Prophet](https://facebook.github.io/prophet/) is an open-source forecasting tool developed by Facebook designed for producing high-quality forecasts for time series data.
+It handles seasonality, holidays, and missing data effectively, and works well with daily stock price data like Apple’s historical prices.

+We chose Prophet because it provides:

+- Easy-to-use API for rapid prototyping
+- Robust handling of trends and seasonality without extensive manual tuning
+- Strong performance on daily financial time series forecasting tasks

 ## 🛠️ Technologies Used